vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/05_workloads/README.md

 - name: {{ .Chart.Name }}
 ```

-Here the container name will always resorte to `kubernetes-dashboard` but it may also be bound to some other value in the `values.yaml`.
+Here the container name will always resort to `kubernetes-dashboard` but it may also be bound to some other value in the `values.yaml`.
 Since with HULL the name is derived by the container's key, changing the key in a system specific configuration would require to redefine all the containers content which is not desired.
 Hence you have to stick with the static defined container name `kubernetes-dashboard` in the HULL version of the chart but normally container names are of minimal importance to the Deployment.

 #### The `imagePullSecrets` and `image.registry` feature